danielgtaylor/huma/README.md

 ## Responses

 In order to keep the documentation & service specification up to date with the code, you **must** declare the responses that your handler may return.
 This includes declaring the content type, any headers it might return, and what model it returns (if any).
-The `responses` package helps with declaring well-known responses with the right code/docs/model:
+The `responses` package helps with declaring well-known responses with the right code/docs/model and corresponds to the statuses in the `http` package, e.g. `resposes.OK()` will create a response with the `http.StatusOK` status code.

 ```go
 // Response structures are just normal Go structs